shanmuk/twitter-clone/README.md

 ## Twitter-Clone
-An Open Source clone of Twitter using Ruby on Rails [http://twitter-clone-rails.herokuapp.com/](http://twitter-clone-rails.herokuapp.com/)
+An Open Source clone of Twitter using Ruby on Rails.

 ### Getting Started
 ```